 The reality is no one can guarantee that you will get any particular number in your MFC meeting.
 There is an alchemy between the candidate and the panel that can never be entirely anticipated.

-That doesn’t mean that there’s no help.
-There is help, and I can provide a bunch.
-There are so many things I wanted help with.
-So many things that would have made me feel more confident and calm about my process.
-I've been through it and I remember what would have helped me.
-If you’re finding that you need some hand-holding, that’s totally okay.
-There is no shame in it.
+But that doesn’t mean that there’s no help.
+There is help, and I can provide a bunch of it.
+There are so many things I wanted help with, and maybe you'd like some too.
+There were things that would have made me feel more confident and calm about my process.
+Here's a list of some of what I can offer to you

 - I am an ordained Unitarian Universalist minister.
 My ordination was in April 2015 at All Souls Church Unitarian in Washington, DC.
 I also worked at All Souls as the Pastoral Care Coordinator during my time at Wesley Theological Seminary, also in DC.

-- As much as I love congregational ministry, it is individual and small-group that really makes my heart sing, and that's why I started this website to hold and shape my ministry.
+- One-to-one and small-group ministry really makes my heart sing, and that's why I started this website to hold and shape my ministry.
 It allows me to offer one-to-one support, classes, retreats, and writing to help people develop and deepen their spiritual lives in a way that also nurtures me.

 - I have a particular love for the study of world religions, including Pagan traditions of various cultures, African Diaspora traditions, Islam, Judaism, and Christianity.